S3-working-group/s3-practical-guide/content/src/co-creation-and-evolution/describe-organizational-drivers.md

 The driver statement contains just enough information to communicate the need for an action or a decision.
 Typically a driver statement can be summed up in one or two sentences.

-More information about the scope and details of the driver may be recorded besides the initial driver statement.
+Besides the initial driver statement, more information about the scope and details of the driver may be recorded.

 ---